REAP 2.0

 • Facilitating the implementation of adopted regional and local plans

-Throughout 2022, SANDAG has conducted outreach to various stakeholders to support the development of the complete REAP 2.0 application that is due to the Housing and Community Development (HCD) by December 2022.
+Throughout 2022, SANDAG conducted outreach to various stakeholders and the community to support the development of the complete REAP 2.0 application that was submitted in December 2022.

-• Housing Acceleration Program for local jurisdictions: planning and capital grants, technical assistance, and data resources
+• Local Jurisdiction Support: Housing Acceleration Program for local jurisdictions: planning and capital grants, technical assistance, and data resources

-• Affordable Housing Development: regional housing trust funding and coordination on additional grant opportunities for affordable housing
+• Affordable Housing Programs: regional housing trust funding and coordination on additional grant opportunities for affordable housing

 • Transit Agency Partnership: advancing transit-oriented development